 I. OWNER

 Name and address:

 II.
 DESCRIPTION

 Species of animal:

 Age or date of birth:

 Sex:

 Breed:

 Colour:

 Coat type and marking/Distinguishing marks:

-Coat type and manning Distinguishing manaciming

 Identification number, location on the animal and date of marking (see note 1)

+identification number, location on the animal and date of marking (see note 1)

 III.
 ADDITIONAL INFORMATION

 Country of origin:

 Countries visited

-over the past six monthsas declared by the owner
+over the past six months

+as declared by the owner

 (give dates)